Lorik Cana

 Lorik Agim Cana (/sq/; born 27 July 1983) is an Albanian former professional footballer who played as a centre-back or midfielder.
-He is currently the Grassroots ambassador for children's football in Albania, a role assigned by the Albanian Football Association on 26 October 2017.
+Known for his physicality, leadership and tactical versatility, Cana was capable of operating in both defensive midfield and central defence, qualities that made him a key figure for several clubs and the Albania national team.
+He is currently the Grassroots ambassador for children's football in Albania, a role appointed by the Albanian Football Association in October 2017.
+Born in Pristina, Yugoslavia, he represented the Albania national team.

 Cana played in the top divisions of France, England, Italy and Turkey, representing Paris Saint-Germain, Marseille, Sunderland, Galatasaray, Lazio and Nantes.
-He also represented the Albania national team, making 94 appearances from his debut in 2002 until his retirement in 2016.
-Initially a defensive and central midfielder, he later transitioned into a centre-back role.
-Cana captained Albania at their first major international tournament, UEFA Euro 2016 in France.

-At the age of 16, Cana was invited for a trial with Arsenal but was unable to attend due to being denied a British visa.
-He began his senior club career with Paris Saint-Germain before signing for their rivals Marseille in 2004, where he went on to become captain.
-In 2009, Cana joined Sunderland, becoming the first player of Albanian origin to play in the Premier League and was appointed captain immediately.
-He later played for Galatasaray in Turkey and then signed for Italian Serie A club Lazio in 2011, where he spent four seasons.
-During his career, Cana won the Coupe de France in 2003–04 with Paris Saint-Germain and the Coppa Italia in 2012–13 with Lazio.
-In 2015, Cana returned to France, signing a two-year contract with Nantes.
+He was recognised for his combative style, defensive ability and leadership qualities, which allowed him to adapt to different roles throughout his career.
+At the age of 16, he was invited for a trial with Arsenal but was unable to attend after being denied a British visa.
+He began his senior career with Paris Saint-Germain, winning the 2003–04 Coupe de France, before joining Marseille in 2005, where he became club captain in 2007.
+Initially deployed as a defensive midfielder or central midfielder, he later established himself as a centre-back, demonstrating tactical flexibility and leadership on the pitch.
+In 2009, Cana signed for Sunderland, becoming the first player of Albanian origin to compete in the Premier League, and was immediately appointed captain.
+He later played for Galatasaray before spending four seasons with Lazio, where he won the 2012–13 Coppa Italia.
+He concluded his club career with Nantes after returning to France in 2015.

-Eligible to represent Albania, Switzerland or France, as he held all three passports, He chose Albania and made his international debut in June 2003 at the age of 19.
-Cana was named captain in 2011 and retired from international football following UEFA Euro 2016, making a total of 94 appearances, setting a record for the most caps in national team history, which he held until 2025 when it was surpassed by Elseid Hysaj.
+Eligible to represent Albania, Switzerland or France through his three passports, Cana chose Albania and made his senior international debut in 2003 at the age of 19.
+He became national team captain in 2011 and retired after UEFA Euro 2016, finishing with 94 appearances, (Note: This includes two friendly matches against the Kosovo national team in 2002 and 2015.
+As Kosovo was not affiliated with either UEFA or FIFA at the time, these matches are not recognised as official internationals.) setting Albania's appearance record, which stood until 2025 when it was surpassed by Elseid Hysaj.

-Early life

-Lorik Cana was born in Pristina, Kosovo, to parents originally from Gjakova.
-He is the son of Agim Cana, a former footballer who played for FC Prishtina.
-From an early age, Lorik regularly attended Prishtina's matches and described himself as an avid supporter of the team.
-Inspired by his father's career, he developed a passion for football, which he began to pursue after his family emigrated to Switzerland in 1992, amid the Yugoslav Wars.